MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_dsm_definition.md

 ## -description

+This structure is reserved for system use only.

 ## -struct-fields

 ### -field Action

+Not applicable.

 ### -field SingleRange

+Not applicable.

 ### -field ParameterBlockAlignment

+Not applicable.

 ### -field ParameterBlockLength

+Not applicable.

 ### -field HasOutput

+Not applicable.

 ### -field OutputBlockAlignment

+Not applicable.

 ### -field OutputBlockLength

+Not applicable.

 ## -remarks